souhaiebtar/thingsboard-mqtt-ssl-tests/ReadMe.md

-# One way ssl test for thingsboard
+# One/Two way ssl test for thingsboard